Number 10 rejects ‘dictator’ claims amid row over mayoral election delay

 Downing Street has rejected suggestions Sir Keir Starmer is acting like a “dictator” amid a row over the Government’s move to postpone four mayoral elections.

-Number 10 said plans to push the votes – originally due next year – back to 2028 would allow more time for reorganisation of local authorities under its devolution agenda.
+Number 10 said plans to push the votes due next year back to May 2028 would allow more time for reorganisation of local authorities under its devolution agenda.

 Critics have accused Labour of “cancelling democracy” as it faces the prospect of electoral defeat amid dismal poll ratings and speculation about a subsequent challenge to Sir Keir’s leadership.